Snajj/arduino-custom-7segment-clock/README.md

 This project is a custom-designed Arduino clock built as part of a university art/engineering project.
 The goal was to create a visually unique digital clock using 7-segment displays with a custom aesthetic.

-Instead of using standard segments, the design is based on a stylized segment layout originally created by Posy.
+Instead of using standard segments, the design is based on a stylized segment layout originally created by Youtube content creater called: Posy.
 The design was adapted and made fully 3D printable.

 In addition to displaying time, the clock includes speech output, environmental sensing, and interactive features.